billymwangi/nlp-project/README.md

 Crisis Management: In the event of a crisis, sentiment analysis can help organizations monitor social media and news outlets for negative sentiment and respond appropriately.

 Marketing Research: Sentiment analysis can help marketers understand consumer behavior and preferences, and develop targeted advertising campaigns

+## Data Understanding

+We work with the Twitter sentiment dataset that involves customers' emotions and tweets towards different brands and products.
+The dataset contains 9000 columns and 3 rows
+With the columns being :
+tweet: Has the tweet text and message from customers
+is_there_an_emotion_directed_at_a_brand_or_product: has either positive, negative,no emotion, can't tell brand/product: that included iPhone,iPad, google

 # Dataset Description